KermitTheFr0g/personal-portfolio/posts/how-to-use-my-twitter-bot.md

 ---
-slug: twitter-bot
+slug: how-to-use-my-twitter-bot
-title: Twitter bot tutorial
+title: How to use my twitter bot
+image_url: /blog-images/twitter-bot.png
-description: This is a tutorial how to use my own twitter bot
+description: This is the tutorial which can also been found on my github.
+Showing how to setup and my twitter bot
-date:  06-24-2022
+date: 29-06-2022
 tags:
+  - nodejs
-  - node js
+  - youtube
   - twitter
+  - bot
 ---

 # Twitter Bot

 ## About the project
 This project is a simple twitter bot that takes twitter userIDs and watches them for when they tweet.
 It can then be programmed to reply with a specific message to these users.
 Perfect for trolling your friends on twitter or just for fun.
+You can find the repo on my GitHub [here](https://github.com/KermitTheFr0g/twitter-bot)

 ## Getting started
 It is very simple to get started, however the first thing you're going to need is to have a twitter account.
 You can create one [here](https://twitter.com/).
 You are also going to need to apply for a twitter developer account this can be done [here](https://developer.twitter.com/en/portal/dashboard).